syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To get TreeView node data such as nodeId, nodeText, parentId, selected, checked, expanded, level, childs and index.
+To get the TreeView node data such as nodeId, nodeText, parentId, selected, checked, expanded, level, childs and index.

 <table class="params">
 <thead>